 Certifying Increased Energy Productivity under ISO 50001

-Facilities certified to Superior Energy Performance™ (SEP) are leaders in energy management and productivity improvement.
-The facilities in SEP have met the ISO 50001 standard and have improved their energy performance up to 25% over three years or up to 40% over 10 years.
+Facilities certified to Superior Energy Performance® (SEP®) are leaders in energy management and productivity improvement.
+The facilities in SEP have met the ISO 50001 standard and have improved their energy performance up to 30% over three years.

-SEP provides guidance, tools, and protocols to drive deeper, more sustained savings from ISO 50001.
 To become certified, facilities must implement an energy management system that meets the ISO 50001 standard and demonstrate improved energy performance.
 An independent third party audits each facility to verify achievements and qualify it at the Silver, Gold, or Platinum level, based on energy performance improvement.
-This certification emphasizes measureable savings through a transparent process.
+This certification emphasizes measurable savings through a transparent process.

 SEP-certified facilities note that investing the extra effort in SEP—beyond ISO 50001—is clearly worth it.
 Cost-benefit assessments find that SEP helps facilities in a wide range of industries and large energy users.
 Results to date:

-- Paybacks of less than two years (in facilities with energy costs > $1.5 million annually).
+- Paybacks of less than 1.5 years (in facilities with energy costs > $2 million annually).

 An energy management system (EnMS) helps a facility establish the policies and procedures to systematically track, analyze, and improve energy efficiency.
-Learn more about energy management using ISO 50001.
-The DOE eGuide for ISO 50001 helps facilities think through and streamline the implementation process to maximize and sustain savings.
-Read about the certification process to learn how to prepare and qualify for SEP and ISO 50001 certification.
+Learn more about energy management using ISO 50001 and download DOE’s ISO 50001 brochure about the benefits of the standard in companies across the U.S. The 50001 Ready Navigator is a free, publicly available online tool designed in support of DOE’s 50001 Ready and Superior Energy Performance (SEP) programs, to help teams establish and maintain a business culture of continual improvement based on the best practices of ISO 50001.
+Read about the certification process to learn how to prepare and qualify for ISO 50001 and SEP certification.

-The SEP program was designed to drive systematic energy performance improvement across the U.S. manufacturing sector—significantly reducing energy use and carbon emissions.
+The SEP program was designed to drive systematic energy performance improvement across the U.S. manufacturing and commercial buildings sectors—significantly reducing energy use and carbon emissions.
 It was developed with active participation by industry members of the U.S. Council for Energy-Efficient Manufacturing (U.S. CEEM) and is currently administered by the U.S. Department of Energy (DOE).
-Audits are performed only by SEP Verification Bodies accredited by the American National Standards Institute (ANSI)-ASQ National Accreditation Board (ANAB).
+Audits are performed only by SEP Verification Bodiesaccredited by the American National Standards Institute (ANSI)-ASQ National Accreditation Board (ANAB).
 DOE provides recognition to facilities certified to SEP.